In this guide we’ll look at some of the best work boots for the UK market.

 Safety boots can either be lace-up or slip-on.
 Slip-on boots are easy to put on and take off but are less adjustable.
 Lace-up boots can take a little longer but their fit is more adjustable.

-If you use safety boots on a regular basis then premium quality boots are definitely a worthwhile investment.
+If you use safety boots on a regular basis then premium quality site boots are definitely a worthwhile investment.
 Choose well-constructed boots whose outers are made from leather or neoprene.

 Of course the primary requirement for safety boots is that they keep your feet well protected.
 There are a range of safety standards that govern safety boots.
 For work use you will need a minimum of S1 SRC boots.
 These feature steel toe caps, antic static technology and non-slip soles.
-But depending on your industry you may need a different standard of safety boot.
+But depending on your industry you may need a higher standard of site safety boot.
 It certainly pays to be vigilant in this area.

 All SB rated boots provide toe protection to an impact of 200 Joules.

 In addition S1 rated boots are anti-static, resistant to fuel oil on the outsole and have energy absorption in the heel.